mozilla/skywriter/docs/pluginguide/template.html.markdown

 _***="${...}" Attributes
 ------------------------

-The Bespin Template engine uses the web browsers parser to interpret .htmlt file before we process the templates.
+The Skywriter Template engine uses the web browsers parser to interpret .htmlt file before we process the templates.
 This has a number of advantages in simplicity and the ability to work with the resulting DOM, however one drawback is that the browser may try to process certain elements before they are ready.